notaryproject/notaryproject.dev/content/en/docs/user-guides/how-to/plugin-management.md

 notation plugin list
 ```

 Confirm the plugin is listed in the output.
-For example:
+A sample output is as follows:

 ```console
 $ notation plugin list